Introduction – To Course Main Photo

 - A wacom tablet used to draw in Adobe photoshop

-- A video editor layering several scenes and audio tracks to create an indepedent movie
+- A video editor layering several scenes and audio tracks to create an independent movie

 Showing Your Tool And Professional

-A very popular and successful course photo option is to show a picture of the professional holding or using the tool.
-This may be a photographer holding a camera, or a master seamstress behind her sewing machine.
+A popular and effective course photo option is to show a professional holding or using their tool.
+For example, a photographer with a camera or a master seamstress at her sewing machine.

 A Finished Work Product

-A course showing a finished product can be a very effective sales tool.
-For example, showing a newly sewn little girl dress or an amazing sunset photo with a great landscape.
+A course that showcases a finished product can be a powerful sales tool.
+For example, displaying a freshly sewn little girl’s dress or a stunning sunset photo with a breathtaking landscape can capture attention.

-If the finished product alone doesn’t convey the full story of your course, you may want to supplement it with a small picture of the tool you are teaching about.
-You could place the tool as an overlay or in a circle on the corner.
+If the finished product alone doesn’t fully convey what your course offers, consider adding a small image of the tool you’re teaching.
+You can place it as an overlay or in a circular frame in the corner for better clarity.

 Zoom Into A Finished Work Part